 The cylinder blocks for passenger vehicles are normally used in light-weight engines of 1.0-1.6 liters.
 These cylinder blocks for passenger vehicles are produced either from grey cast iron alloy which provides high strength and wear resistance or from aluminum alloy which is lighter in weight and can be used in more fuel-efficient engines.
-Revenue from sales of cylinder blocks for passenger vehicles decreased from approximately 25.5% of our total revenue from cylinder block sales for the year ended 31 December 2018 to approximately 13.5% for the year ended 31 December 2019.
-Sales volume of cylinder blocks for passenger vehicles decreased approximately 73.2% from approximately 217,000 units for the year ended 31 December 2018 to approximately 58,000 units for the year ended 31 December 2019.
-The decrease was mainly due to decrease in demands from our customers as the automobile market is in downturn and the Group has decreased the supply of the products to several customers which are over our credit limits and aged over 180 days.
+Revenue from sales of cylinder blocks for passenger vehicles decreased from approximately 13.5% of our total revenue from cylinder block sales for the year ended 31 December 2019 to approximately 11.1% for the year ended 31 December 2020.
+Sales volume of cylinder blocks for passenger vehicles decreased by approximately 2.9% from approximately 58,000 units for the year ended 31 December 2019 to approximately 56,000 units for the year ended 31 December 2020.
+The decrease was mainly due to the suspension of production of a customer and the return of the Group's sold products, which decreased the sales volume and sales amount by approximately 6,000 units and RMB4.2 million respectively.
+In addition to this factor, the Group reintegrated its customer portfolio during the year ended 31 December 2020 to halt the production of products with less demand and increase the sales of new products, such as the provision of new models of cylinder blocks to China FAW Group Corporation Limited ("China FAW"), a new customer.